ewfx/aidhp-byte-brigade/README.md

 **•	Python (FastAPI / Flask)** – Used to build the backend API for processing customer requests.

- •	Pandas  – For handling and processing the customer data stored in customerdata.csv.
+**•	Pandas**  – For handling and processing the customer data stored in customerdata.csv.

- •	Google Gemini AI – Generates initial product recommendations based on user profiles.
+**•	Google Gemini AI** – Generates initial product recommendations based on user profiles.

- •	Hugging Face T5 Model – Summarizes product recommendations for better readability.
+**•	Hugging Face T5 Model** – Summarizes product recommendations for better readability.

- •	CLIP (Contrastive Language-Image Pretraining) – Matches textual descriptions with product images for multimodal recommendations.
+**•	CLIP** (Contrastive Language-Image Pretraining) – Matches textual descriptions with product images for multimodal recommendations.

- •	SBERT (Sentence-BERT) – Calculates similarity between user profiles and product embeddings to refine recommendations.
+**•	SBERT** (Sentence-BERT) – Calculates similarity between user profiles and product embeddings to refine recommendations.

- •	GCP Custom Search API – Fetches real-time purchase links for recommended products.
+**•	GCP Custom Search API** – Fetches real-time purchase links for recommended products.

 **2. Frontend & User Experience**

- •	React.js – Used for building the interactive frontend dashboard for both customers and bankers.
+**•	React.js** – Used for building the interactive frontend dashboard for both customers and bankers.

- •	Tailwind CSS – For styling and ensuring a clean UI/UX.
+**•	Tailwind CSS** – For styling and ensuring a clean UI/UX.

- •	Axios – For handling API calls between the frontend and backend.
+**•	Axios** – For handling API calls between the frontend and backend.

-**3. Cloud & Deployment**
+**3. Cloud

- •	Google Cloud Platform (GCP) – Hosts APIs and handles custom search functionality.
+**•	Google Cloud Platform (GCP)** – Hosts APIs and handles custom search functionality.

- •	Hugging Face API – Used for text summarization and model inference.

- •	Docker – Containerized the backend for easy deployment.

- •	GitHub – Version control and collaborative development.

 **4. Testing & Debugging**

- •	Postman – Used for API testing and validating response formats.
+**•	Postman** – Used for API testing and validating response formats.

 By combining AI, cloud, and web technologies, we built a system that provides highly personalized, data-driven product recommendations in real-time, enhancing the banking experience for both customers and relationship managers.